 The financial product promotes environmental and social characteristics and qualifies as a financial product subject to Article 8(1) SFDR by tracking the Reference Index (as defined below) which includes environmental and/or social considerations.
 The financial product holds a portfolio of equity securities that comprises all, or a substantial number of, the securities comprised in the Reference Index.
-The Reference Index is designed to reflect the performance of large and medium capitalisation companies in the USA which are selected and weighted with the aim of seeking alignment with EU Paris-aligned Benchmark ("EU PAB") standards and certain net zero frameworks.
-The Reference Index is based on the Parent Index (as defined below).
+The Reference Index is designed to reflect the performance of the shares of large and medium capitalisation companies in Japan.
+The constituents of the Reference Index have comparatively lower current and potential carbon emissions and comparatively higher environmental, social and governance performance characteristics relative to their peers in the Parent Index (as defined below).